paceko/hackbright-intro-lists-and-io/list-exercises.md

 ### How would I access the third element in the list?

-- Your answer here (remember to commit after editing this line to contain your answer!)
+- mylist [2] (remember to commit after editing this line to contain your answer!)

 ### How would I access the element at index 3?